Doctor Demoted for Handling of Upskirt Photo Incident Sues OHSU for $6.2 Million

 According to Schneider, Williams drafted a statement that OHSU released to The Oregonian claiming that Jacoby had the discretion to withhold the bonus payment from Marks and implying that the bonus was paid to Marks as a result of a decision by Jacoby.

 Williams was ousted from OHSU in June.
-OHSU said she had decided to “transition from her role.”
-Williams will continue to collect her $550,000 salary until June 2025 unless she finds another job, according to a copy of her separation agreement.
+The university said she had decided to “transition from her role.”
+Williams will continue to collect her $550,000 salary until June 2025 unless she finds another job, according to her separation agreement.

 Williams didn’t immediately return a message sent to her via LinkedIn.